seqan/sharg-parser/doc/tutorial/argument_parser/index.md

 ### The directory validator

-In addition to the file validator types, SeqAn offers directory validator types.
+In addition to the file validator types, sharg offers directory validator types.
 These are useful if one needs to provide an input directory (using the sharg::input_directory_validator) or output directory (using the sharg::output_directory_validator) where multiple files need to be read from or written to.
 The sharg::input_directory_validator checks whether the specified path is a directory and is readable.